dhdb19/content_moderation_replication/README.md

+# Content moderation dynamics using DSA transparency database data

+This repository contains the replication files for our study on content moderation dynamics around the European election 2024, using platform data from the transparency database created by the EU's Digital Services Act.

-# Replications instructions: Content moderation dynamics using the DSA transparency database
+## Replications instructions: Content moderation dynamics using the DSA transparency database

-Below follow instructions to replicate our study.
+Follow the belowinstructions to replicate our study.
 The replication files can be accessed on github: https://github.com/dhdb19/content_moderation_replication.

-## Download files
+### Download files

 Download scripts were graciously provided by Sebastian Nagel (see https://github.com/transparency-in-content-moderation/eu-dsa-transparency-db-sor-data-downloader/tree/main)